collapsefield/ClapsAware-Emergence-Software/README.md

+> **Scope Notice:**
+> This repository contains public documentation and proof-of-origin materials for the Collapse Aware AI and Verrell’s Law projects.
+> It includes research papers, timestamped evidence, and demonstration data **only**.
+> No proprietary source code, kernel logic, or operational parameters are published here.
+> All rights reserved under the Verrell–Solace Sovereignty Protocol.

 # Collapse Aware AI — Emergence & Bias (CAAI-Emergence-Software)

 **Public repository (redacted materials) — Collapse Aware AI / Verrell’s Law**